 The Camellia Japonica is a shrub filled with great dark leaves.
 The leaves keep their colour across all seasons.
 A good thing about some of these species is their ability to blossom even in winter.
 The most popular shrub to grow is called Alba Pena.
 It can produce attractive flowers.

 Another impressive variety is Bob Hope.
-Its beautiful magenta flowers will look fantastic especially when planted close to the Westminster flat arm teak bench.
+Its beautiful magenta flowers will look fantastic.

 Also referred to as Witch Hazel and famous because of how it blossoms, its flowers can grow on bare twigs in winter.
 This makes the Hamamelis quite attractive, mainly if you use it in your winter hedge.
 Unlike other colourful winter plants, the Hamamelis has a pleasant scent, further adding another impressive note to your winter garden.
 It’s therefore advisable to plant it close to doorways.